refai1/RN-insta-clone/README.md

+## Demo
+To demo this app, download the app Expo and visit this [URL](https://exp.host/@refai1/image-feed)

+## Description
+This application is a simple instagram clone.
+It grabs images from the unsplash.it API and displays them in an image feed.
+You can leave locally stored comments on the images.
+Images are loaded dynamically within a window as you scroll down.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).